chengp3/Lungly/README.md

 # Lung Nodule Detection

 This is the code repository for the lung nodule detection and classification project.
-Will be using the Kaggle dataset along with supplementary LUNA16 data as needed.
+Uses Kaggle dataset with LUNA16 as needed.
 Developed in co-op with Brendan Berger.